ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 In 2025, this took shape through [mini-hackathons](/blog/2025/01/24/coworking-hackathons/) designed to lower barriers to participation.
 These events combined practical contribution opportunities with mentoring and social connection, reinforcing the idea that open source work is collaborative and learned through doing.
 [We wrote a guide to share our lessons learned organizing this type of event](https://ftc-guide.ropensci.org).
 Revisiting these formats throughout the year helped emphasize that open source participation is not a one-off event, but an ongoing practice that grows with continued support.

-We also attend and support several other conferences and events _<TODO: add some links and stats of talks/tutorials/keynotes>_
+We also attended and supported several other conferences and events _<TODO: add some links and stats of talks/tutorials/keynotes>_

 In 2026, we plan to continue organizing community calls in multiple human languages, co-working sessions, and mini-hackathons.
 If you want to collaborate in any of these spaces, please get in touch with us.
 We also hope to see you in some of the R, open science, and open source conferences around the world: follow our [events page](/events) and our [newsletter](/news) to learn which ones we will attend!